MikeMihailov/OctoPrint-FilamentNFC/README.md

 ## Setup

 1. Init SPI:
     sudo raspi-config:
-    Inteface option -> SPI ->  Yes
+    Inteface option -> SPI -> <Yes>
-2. Install library:
+2. Install library via SSH:
-    source ~/oprint/bin/activate
+    $ source ~/oprint/bin/activate
-    pip install RPi.GPIO
+    $ pip install RPi.GPIO
-    pip install spidev
+    $ pip install spidev
 3. Install plugin:
-    Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)
-    or manually using this URL:
+    Install manually using this URL:
     https://github.com/photo-mickey/OctoPrint-Filamentnfc/archive/master.zip

 ## Configuration

-1. If you cant see the FilamentNFC tab on the sidebar, please open the log and 'Setup' section of Readme
+1. If you cant see the FilamentNFC tab on the sidebar, please open the log and go to 'Setup' section of Readme
 2. If you see in the FilamentNFC tab "Status: RC522 communication ERROR!", please check connection in 'Wiring' section of Readme
 3. If you see in the FilamentNFC tab "Status: Online" - go next
 2. Put the nfc tag on your spool and install it in to the printer